 In 2011- 2012, in consultation with government, industry and community stakeholders, the NSW Department of Primary Industries (NSW DPI) investigated a new process for mapping agricultural lands in a pilot mapping project.

-The pilot project mapped highly suitable lands for each leading agricultural industry in six case study local government areas (LGA's).
-Orange, Blayney Cabonne and Forbes in the Central West, and Singleton and Muswellbrook in the Upper Hunter were selected because of their diverse agricultural landscapes and industries.
+In two case studies (Central West and Upper Hunter) the pilot project mapped highly suitable lands for each leading agricultural industry across six local government areas (LGA's).
+The six LGA’s were Orange, Blayney, Cabonne and Forbes in the Central West; and Singleton and Muswellbrook in the Upper Hunter.
+These areas were selected because of their diverse agricultural landscapes and industries.